Control plane scaling

 Enhanced read-only replica nodes

 Nomad Enterprise provides the ability to scale clustered Nomad servers to include voting servers and non-voting read replicas.
-Read replicas still receive non from the cluster replication, however, they do not take part in quorum election operations nor will be promoted by Autopilot.
+Read replicas still receive non from the cluster replication, however, they do not take part in quorum election operations and are not promoted by Autopilot.
 Expanding your Nomad cluster in this way can scale read operations without impacting write latency.

 Add the following configuration to your Nomad server configuration file of nodes you want to perform read operations: